 General economic conditions could adversely affect your PCs.
-Weak economic conditions persist in the United States and the residential housing market continues to experience serious difficulties.
-House prices have declined significantly nationwide since 2006.
+Weak to moderate economic conditions persist in the United States and the residential housing market continues to experience difficulties.
+While they have improved, house prices have declined significantly nationwide since 2006.
 Unemployment remains high and the credit markets, including the residential mortgage market, have been weak and volatile.
 The rate and number of mortgage payment delinquencies also remain high.
 The prevailing adverse conditions in the economy and the housing market have made it difficult or impossible for many borrowers to sell their homes or refinance their mortgages.
 In addition, many large financial institutions experienced temporary delays in the foreclosure process late in 2010 and in 2011, and we believe the resumption of foreclosures will result in increased distressed sales of real estate owned properties.
 These conditions could adversely affect your PCs in a number of ways.